Het1014/Muti-Service-Application/README.md

 ## Features

-- **Bill Payments:** Pay your gas and electricity bills conveniently through the command-line interface.
+- **Bill Payments:** Pay your gas and electricity bills conveniently through CLI.
 - **Movie Ticket Booking:** Book movie tickets for the latest shows with seat selection and payment options.
 - **Mobile and DTH Recharge:** Recharge your mobile and DTH subscriptions with various plans and payment methods.
 - **Bus Booking:** Reserve seats for bus travel between Rajkot and Ahmedabad with fare calculation and payment.